llpeterson/internetworking/switching.md

 is still applied in many switches and routers today, even if they deal in variable length packets—they cut those packets into some sort of cell in order to switch them, as we'll see in a later section.

+There is another good argument in favor of small ATM cells, having to do with latency end-to-end latency.
+ATM was designed to carry both voice phone calls (the dominate use case at the time) and data.
+Because voice is low-bandwidth but has strict delay requirements, the last thing you want is for a small voice packet queued behind a large data packet at a switch.
+If you force all packets to be small (i.e., cell-sized), then large data packets can still be supported by reassembling a set of cells into a packet, and you get the benefit of being able to interleave the forwarding of voice cells and data cells at every switch along the path from source to destination.
+This idea of using small cells to improve end-to-end latency is alive and well today in the cellular network.

 Having decided to use small, fixed-length packets, the next question is what is the right length to fix them at?
 If you make them too short,